What is it that makes abandoned places so interesting? Well, if it’s abandoned places in Maine you’re looking for, this is the list for you.

 Today, multiple historic homes and buildings remain in this Abandoned Maine town that seems frozen in time.
 You can visit today as it is operated by the Maine Department of Inland Fisheries and Wildlife.

-Sometimes referred to as the Ghost Locomotives and located at the Eagle Lake Tramway in Greenville, this now abandoned railroad was once an integral part of transporting timber across the North Maine Woods, running its last run in 1933.
+Sometimes referred to as the Ghost Locomotives and located at the Eagle Lake Tramway near Greenville, this now abandoned railroad was once an integral part of transporting timber across the North Maine Woods, running its last run in 1933.
 Today, the rusted-out remains of two abandoned locomotives still sit where they came to rest on that day so many years ago.

 The tramway is also a part of the Allagash Wilderness Waterway.

 Located in Augusta, Kennebec Arsenal is one of the most interesting of Maine’s abandoned places.
 Built in the 1820s and 1830s and made up of eight granite buildings, the Kennebec Arsenal was a munitions depot until the early 1900s.